Spring bear hunting has a rich heritage full of exciting traditions.

 The Hunt Begins

-On our first morning out, it did not take long to run into our first snag.
-Although we had our travel routes figured out ahead of time with help from HuntStand, there was nothing that could have prepared us for the vast amount of blowdowns that were blocking access into our carefully chosen, remote area.
-Spring hunters everywhere should take note; blowdowns are a common occurrence when you’ll be the first ones accessing an area after winter comes to an end.
-Thankfully we had planned for the “worst-case” scenario and had packed a chainsaw, so we slowly cut our way deeper and deeper into the backcountry.
+It’s always a good idea to have a partner on backwoods or backcountry hunts, so my good friend would join me for this one.
+It didn’t take long to run into our first snag during the first morning of the hunt.
+Although we had our travel routes mapped out ahead of time in HuntStand, there was nothing that could have prepared us for the vast amount of blowdowns that were blocking access into our carefully chosen remote area.
+Spring hunters everywhere should take note: Blowdowns are a common occurrence when you’re the first to access an area after winter comes to an end.
+Thankfully, we had planned for the worst-case scenario and had packed a chainsaw, so we slowly cut our way deeper and deeper into the backcountry.

 Finally, Arrival

 Finally arriving at our destination, there was no question on the game plan.
 For spot-and-stalk black bears in the early spring before the rut starts, the equation is quite simple: If you find the food, you’ll find the bears.
-Since we were able to get to a high vantage point that overlooked an old pipeline, as well as several nearby clear-cuts, we knew we’d found a good area.
+Since we were able to get to a high vantage point that overlooked an old pipeline, as well as several nearby clearcuts, we knew we’d found a good area.
 Although our first attempts at glassing the area proved fruitless, our confidence remained high.
-From the start it was obvious we had been able to locate the only area within miles that had “greened up,” and we found the area literally covered in dandelions.
+From the start it was obvious we’d been able to locate the only area within miles that had greened up, and it was literally covered in dandelions.
 Discovering this fact would turn out to be every bit as valuable as spotting a big-bellied bear.

 Scouting for Bear Sign